 - Vehicles illegally parked in handicap spaces, no parking zones, fire lanes, reserved employee spaces, interfering with University business, or otherwise obstructing traffic may be towed without warning.

-- Vehicles not displaying a valid registration are subject to vehicle immobilization on the 2nd
+- Vehicles not displaying a valid registration are subject to vehicle immobilization.

 - Vehicles that cannot be booted for any reason, including tire size, are subject to immediate towing.